codefordenver/energy-assistance-dashboard/README.md

 The must haves of the project are that it:

 1. Is printable.
-2. Easily used by non-technical users.
-This can be interpreted in two ways.
-One is just being able to provide a link to someone and then they have something they can reference and easily print out.
-The other way is whoever works
+2. Easily administered and updated by non-technical users.

 Stretch goal ideas:
 * Automating data collection
-* Add more types of data
+* Adding more types of data

 ### Resources